Energy estimated frequencies of standing-wave solutions to non-linear Klein-Gordon systems in higher dimension: Abstract

 \section{Abstract}

-In this work we consider a system of $ \cd $ non-linear elliptic equations where the non-linear term is the sum of a quadratic form and a sub-critic term.
-We show that under suitable assumptions, e.g. when the non-linear term has a zero with non-zero coordinates, we can find a infinitely many solution of the eigenvalue problem with radial symmetry.
-Such problem arises when we search multiple standing-waves for a non-linear wave system.
+In this work a system of non-linear elliptic equations is considered, where the non-linear term is the sum of a quadratic form and a Sobolev sub-critical term.
+An extra assumption is introduced on the sub-critical term, which is minimal among the ones which guarantee the existence of standing-waves obtained by estimating frequencies of minimizing sequences with the energy functional.

 \subjclass{35A15, 35J50, 37K40}